ajmal017/stockpeer/readme.md

 * Install /apple directory for push notifications (more on this later)

-* Install the .env file
+* Install the .env file.